MaibornWolff/dd-import/README.md

 **Python**

 `dd-import` can be installed with pip.
-Only Python 3.8 and up is suported.
+Only Python 3.8 and up is supported.

 ```bash
 pip install dd-import